Upgraded free independence phenomena for random unitaries: Tools for the general approach

 Farah, Hart, and Sherman \cite{FHS2014b} described the language $\cL_{\tr}$ for tracial von Neumann algebras, and a certain theory $\mathrm{T}_{\tr}$ that encodes the axioms of a tracial von Neumann algebra.
 In general, \emph{$\cL$-structures} are metric spaces equipped with functions corresponding to the operations and predicates in $\cL$ (but which do not \emph{a priori} satisfy any particular list of axioms, or theory).
 Thus, $\cL_{\tr}$-structures have formal operations of addition, multiplication, $*$, and trace, but do not necessarily satisfy the $*$-algebra axioms.
 The $\cL_{\tr}$-structures that are actually tracial von Neumann algebras are precisely those which satisfy $\mathrm{T}_{\tr}$.

 \textbf{Formulas:} In continuous logic, the connectives are given by continuous functions.
-The quantifiers are supremum and infimum over appropriate sets called \emph{sorts} or \emph{domains}; the domains for $\cL_{\tr}$ are the operator norm balls $B_r^{\cM}$. $\cL_{\tr}$-formulas in variables $\mathbf{x} = (x_j)_{j \in \bN}$ are formal expressions built up recursively as follows: \begin{itemize} \item \emph{Basic formulas:} Let $t$ be an expression formed through addition, multiplication, and $*$-operations (in practice, when evaluated on a von Neumann algebra, $t$ reduces to a $*$-polynomial \footnote{The definition of formula necessarily precedes writing axioms for von Neumann algebras.
-Thus, in this definition we don't assume the $*$-algebra axioms, and hence, for instance, $x_1(x_2 + x_3)$ and $x_1x_2 + x_1 x_3$ are distinct expressions.}).
-Then $\re \tr(t(\mathbf{x}))$ is a formula. \item \emph{Connectives:} If $\phi_1(\mathbf{x})$, \dots, $\phi_k(\mathbf{x})$ are formulas, and $F: \bR^k \to \bR$ is a continuous function, then $F(\phi_1(\mathbf{x}),\dots,\phi_k(\mathbf{x}))$ is a formula. \item \emph{Quantifiers:} Let $\phi(\mathbf{x},y)$ be a formula in variables $\mathbf{x}$ and another variable $y$.
+The quantifiers are supremum and infimum over appropriate sets called \emph{sorts} or \emph{domains}; the domains for $\cL_{\tr}$ are the operator norm balls $B_r^{\cM}$. $\cL_{\tr}$-formulas in variables $\mathbf{x} = (x_j)_{j \in \bN}$ are formal expressions built up recursively as follows: \begin{itemize} \item \emph{Basic formulas:} A \emph{basic formula} is an expression of the form $\re \tr(t(\mathbf{x}))$ or $\norm{t(\mathbf{x})}_2$, where $t$ is an expression formed through addition, multiplication, and $*$-operations (in practice, when evaluated on a von Neumann algebra, $t$ reduces to a $*$-polynomial \footnote{The definition of formula necessarily precedes writing axioms for von Neumann algebras.
+Thus, in this definition we don't assume the $*$-algebra axioms, and hence, for instance, $x_1(x_2 + x_3)$ and $x_1x_2 + x_1 x_3$ are distinct expressions.}). \item \emph{Connectives:} If $\phi_1(\mathbf{x})$, \dots, $\phi_k(\mathbf{x})$ are formulas, and $F: \bR^k \to \bR$ is a continuous function or \emph{connective}, then $F(\phi_1(\mathbf{x}),\dots,\phi_k(\mathbf{x}))$ is a formula. \item \emph{Quantifiers:} Let $\phi(\mathbf{x},y)$ be a formula in variables $\mathbf{x}$ and another variable $y$.
 Fix $r > 0$ and recall $B_r$ denotes the operator-norm ball of radius $r$.
 Then

 are formulas. \end{itemize} Given a formula $\phi$, a tracial von Neumann algebra $\cM$, and $x_1$, $x_2, \dots \in \cM$, we can evaluate $\phi^{\cM}(\mathbf{x})$ by substituting the actual elements $x_j$ instead of the formal variables, and evaluating each $\sup_{y \in B_r}$ or $\inf_{y \in B_r}$ symbol in the formula as the supremum or infimum over the ball $B_r^{\cM}$ in $\cM$.
 The mapping $\phi^{\cM}: \cM^{\bN} \to \bR$ is called the \emph{interpretation} of the formula.